Santo Versace

 Santo Domenico Versace ([ˈsanto doˈmeːniko verˈsaːtʃe]; born 16 December 1944) is an Italian businessman and politician who is the president and co-chief executive officer of Gianni Versace SpA, based in Milan, Italy.
 Since 2008 he has been elected as Member of the Chamber of Deputies of the Italian Republic in the constituency of Calabria.
-He is a member of the Alliance for Italy political party, formerly being a member of The People of Freedom.
+He is a member of the Alliance for Italy political party, and a former member of The People of Freedom.

 Biography

 Early life

 He was born on 16 December 1944 in Reggio Calabria, where he grew up with his younger siblings Gianni and Donatella, along with their father, Antonio, and dressmaker mother, Francesca.
 An older sister, Tina, died at the age of twelve from an improperly treated tetanus infection.
-By age six, Versace joined his father and continued to work after school and summers with him until he attended university.
-When not in school, he helped care for his younger sister, Donatella.
+By age six, Versace joined his father as he continued to work after school and during summer until he attended university.
+When he was not in school, he helped take care of his younger sister, Donatella.
 Like his brother Gianni, he attended Reggio Calabria's Liceo Classico Tommaso Campanella, where he studied Latin and Ancient Greek.

 Personal life

-In 1981, Versace married Christiana Cavalli.
+In 1981, Versace married Christiana Ragazzi.
 The couple had two children, Francesca Christiana and Antonio Tina Santo.
 The marriage ended in divorce in 2004.
-Versace remarried in 2014 to lawyer Francesca de Stefano, with whom he had one daughter, Ramona Francesca.
+Versace remarried in 2014 to lawyer Francesca de Stefano.